shuichiro-endo/spider/Linux/README.md

 > [!IMPORTANT]
 > In advance, you need to create the pipe server node on the other spider.
 >
-> The pipe client's message mode must be the same as the message mode of the pipe server to which it is connecting.
+> The pipe client's message mode must be the same as the message mode of the pipe server to which it will connect.

 #### [-r routing_mode(auto:a self:s)]
 In auto mode with the -r option, routing information is automatically exchanged between spiders.